-- The candidate's attitude toward children and young people - The candidate's motivation to work with children and young people - The candidate's ability to form and maintain appropriate relationships and personal boundaries with children and young people - The candidate's emotional resilience in working with challenging behaviours and attitudes to the use of authority and maintaining discipline - The candidate's ability to support the school's agenda for safeguarding and promoting the welfare of children - Any gaps in the candidate's employment history with a view to gaining a complete picture of their past employment history - Any concerns or discrepancies arising from the information provided by the candidate - If they wish to declare anything considering the requirement for an enhanced DBS check (with a check of the Barred List) and Childcare Disqualification Requirement check
+- The candidate's attitude toward children and young people. - Their skills and ask for examples of experience of working with children, which are relevant to the role. - The candidate's motivation to work with children and young people i.e. what attracted them to the post. - The candidate's ability to form and maintain appropriate relationships and personal boundaries with children and young people - The candidate's emotional resilience in working with challenging behaviours and attitudes to the use of authority and maintaining discipline - The candidate's ability to support the school's agenda for safeguarding and promoting the welfare of children - Any gaps in the candidate's employment history with a view to gaining a complete picture of their past employment history i.e. any gaps or if they have changed employment or location frequently. - Any concerns or discrepancies arising from the information provided by the candidate - If they wish to declare anything considering the requirement for an enhanced DBS check (with a check of the Barred List) and Childcare Disqualification Requirement check.